Johnson County

 LIST OF ELECTION DAY SIGNS, FORMS & ENVELOPES.
 Signs that need to be posted; Forms to be completed; Envelopes to be completed; Forms to have on hand, etc.

-Early Voting Sheet Totals (Excel)
+Early Voting Sheet Totals

 Typically early voting locations manage a large number of precinct ballots, as opposed to Election Day.
 This spreadsheet will help you manage your voting totals and daily ballot counts throughout the early voting season.